Eldenwyre/jubilant-octo-memory/README.md

 ![mysqldump](images/screenshots/mysqldump.png)

-Used [a converter shell script](files/util-files/conver.sh) to convert the dump into a more [readable .sql format](files/max2.txt.sql).
+Used [a converter shell script](files/util-files/conver.sh) from [this](/questions/489277/script-to-convert-mysql-dump-sql-file-into-format-that-can-be-imported-into-sqli) to convert the dump into a more [readable .sql format](files/max2.txt.sql).

 When looking through the processed dump there were a few things that were noticed: